Quantum Field Theory Universality Criterion for Layered Programmable Decompositions

-The architecture is universal if the induced map $f: \mathbb{T}^k \to \SU(N)$ is surjective.
+The architecture is universal if the induced map $f: \mathbb{T}^k \to \SU(N)$ is surjective, i.e., if every $\SU(N)$ matrix is the image of at least one set of phase parameters via the function $f$ that takes $\phi$ and outputs $U(\phi)$.
 Since $\SU(N)$ has dimension $N^2-1$, a necessary condition is $k \geq N^2-1$, i.e., $M \geq N+1$ \cite[Cor.
 6.11]{Lee2012}.
 When $k = N^2-1$, the solution set for a target matrix is generically finite \cite[Th.
 5.12]{Lee2012}, while for $k > N^2-1$ it forms a continuous manifold.

 A direct proof of surjectivity is challenging.
-Instead, we adopt a 1-dimensional QFT approach to model our matrix $U(\phi)$ as the $S$-matrix $\langle \text{out}|S|\text{in}\rangle$ of a one-dimensional model \cite{Brezin1978, Marino2005}.
-We introduce $N$-component complex vector fields $\psi_j$ at discrete lattice sites $j=1, \dots, M$, see Fig. \ref{fig:Diagram}.
+Instead, we adopt a 1-dimensional QFT approach to model our matrix $U(\phi)$ as the $S$-matrix $\langle \text{out}|S|\text{in}\rangle$ of a one-dimensional model (see Fig. 1b) \cite{Brezin1978, Marino2005}.
+We introduce $N$-component complex vector fields $\psi_j$ at discrete lattice sites $j=1, \dots, M$.
 The dynamics are governed by a transfer matrix action constructed to reproduce the propagator-vertex structure of the original map: each mixer $V_j$ component contributes as an interaction vertex and each phase from a diagonal factor $D_j$ contributes as a propagator, both coupled by the indices of the matrix product summation in Eq. \eqref{EQ1}.
 The action linking adjacent sites is given by the inverse of the transfer matrix $T_j = V_j D_{j+1}(\phi)$:

 This is a quadratic action where the mixer entries in $V_j$ act as fixed coupling constants and the phases $\phi_{j,\mu}$ in $D_j$ are external parameters.

 The generating functional for all $S$-matrix elements is the partition function in the presence of sources, $J_{in}, J_{out}$, defined by the path integral over all intermediate fields, which yields